Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/Common/lens-flare-data-driven-asset.md

-[comment]: # (If you modify this fine make sure you modify the copy/paste file: com.unity.render-pipelines.high-definition\Documentation~\lens-flare-data-driven-asset.md)
+[comment]: # (If you modify this fine make sure you modify the copy/paste file: com.unity.render-pipelines.universal and com.unity.render-pipelines.high-definition\Documentation~\lens-flare-data-driven-asset.md)

 # Lens Flare (SRP) Asset